planetarium/snack.planetarium.dev/content/posts/2021/10/libplanet-0.11-0.19/index.eng.md

 versions over the past few months.
-However, as our release policy and cycle changed, and as we had responded to deal with diverse problems on the mainnet of our first game <cite>[Nine Chronicles]</cite>, powered by Libplanet, we'd been unable to afford to keep up with the updates.
+However, as our release policy and cycle changed, and as we had responded to deal with diverse problems on the mainnet of our first game <cite>[Nine Chronicles]</cite>, powered by Libplanet, we'd been unable to keep up with the updates.
 So let's focus on some of the key changes that have made in between the past releases.

 [^1]: Libplanet is a common library that abstracts out the implementation